Graziadio Business School Standards of Conduct

 This includes, for example:

-- Pepperdine COVID-19 Interim Protocols and Housing Contract COVID-19 Terms and Conditions; students are expected to comply with University policies, cooperate with University directives, and abide by local health guidance when off-campus.
+- Pepperdine's COVID-19 Information and Housing Contract COVID-19 Terms and Conditions; students are expected to comply with University policies, cooperate with University directives, and abide by local health guidance when off-campus.

 - Alcohol and Other Drugs